Circus Flora returns for weekend variety show in June, full season in October

-Also, there will be a full Circus Flora season in the fall, from Oct.
-7-31, with the show “The Trial of the Century.”
+Also, there will be a full Circus Flora season in the fall, Oct.
+7-31, with a show titled “The Trial of the Century.”

-It’s been an unusual path, but Jasmine Huda is where she wants to be

 -